venkatasudheer/vue-routerapp/README.md

 # build for production and view the bundle analyzer report
 npm run build --report
 ```
+## This step is usefull for only who is using Bootstrap-vue

 For Component img src resolving if you are using
 ```
     b-img
     b-img-lazy